The Best 3D Printer in 2022

-- Small volume
+- Small print volume

 As a general rule, resin-based printers offer better resolution than classic FDM machines, but this improvement comes at a higher price.
 That said, there are a couple of budget-friendly options on the web that might help you out.
 The Phrozen Sonic Mini is one of them.
-It is the best resin 3D printer that you can find for just under $300, which is nothing short of amazing.
+It’s the best resin 3D printer you can find for just under $300, which is nothing short of amazing.
 But does the Sonic Mini deliver?

 Let’s talk about the build first.
 The Sonic Mini is a solid machine with high-quality parts made of metal and plastic.
 Because of its red translucent enclosure, the entire printer looks like a large rotation light.
 At the bottom of the machine is a translucent resin vat that lets you see your object being built - layer by layer.

-Unlike some other machines, the Sonic Mini doesn’t offer automatic levelling, so you’ll need to do it yourself.
+Unlike some other machines, the Sonic Mini doesn’t offer automatic bed leveling, so you’ll need to do it yourself.
 The interface will guide you through the process, but you might need to do it a couple of times before you get it right.
 Basically, you unscrew a couple of screws, place the paper on the screen, let the bed lower all the way down, and tighten it up again.
 It’s simple but a bit annoying.

-With Phrozen’s best 3D printer, under 500 layers can be printed out in about 16 minutes, which is definitely impressive.
-Of course, it’s not all about the speed.
+With Phrozen’s 3D printer, under 500 layers can be printed out in about 16 minutes, which is definitely impressive.
+Of course, it’s not all about the print speed.
 The Sonic Mini delivers unique quality that you don’t usually get in this price range.
-This is thanks to the company’s trademark ParaLED technology that ensures the utmost accuracy.
+This is thanks to the company’s trademark ParaLED technology, which ensures the utmost accuracy.

 - Great resolution